practicusai/docs/docs/k8s-setup.md

 [View MinIO installation document](https://charts.min.io)

-To test MinIO or other S3 compatible storage with the app:
+To test MinIO or other S3 compatible storage with the Practicus AI app:

 - Open App > Explore tab > Click on New Connection > Amazon S3
 - Enter your access / secret keys
-- Enter demo endpoint url http://host.docker.internal:9001
+- Enter sample object storage endpoint url http://prt-sampleobj.prt-ns.svc.cluster.local
-- Use bucket: testbucket
+- Select the bucket you created: testbucket

+You can now connect to this object storage to upload/download objects using the Practicus AI app.
+You will **not** need to create a connection tunnel to the minio management console to test with the app.

 ## (Optional) Install Kubernetes dashboard